-It cannot be emphasised enough how critical it is that how your company is seen and how it advertises, as well as how carefully you screen candidates, all are to the success of finding the right employee – much has been written elsewhere about these.
-Assuming that you have followed those best practises, in this article we will talk about the equally critical employee onboarding experience.
+It cannot be emphasized enough how critical it is that how your company is seen and how it advertises, as well as how carefully you screen candidates, all are to the success of finding the right employee – much has been written elsewhere about these.
+Assuming that you have followed those best practices, in this article we will talk about the equally critical employee onboarding experience.

 Talya Bauer, Ph.D., author of Onboarding New Employees: Maximizing Success has identified four distinct levels of onboarding, from least to most effective:

 |HR should take the responsibility of making employees aware of legal and policy related issues||A new role has to be communicated properly to the employee||Exposing them to company values and norms is a must||Encourage networking|

 |It is better to start this from the beginning, giving him/her time to adopt||Focus on mentoring vs. training (Doesn’t mean that training is not required)||The vision and mission of the company should also be communicated to them||Make them feel inclusive and comfortable in the work environment|

 |Respect 30-90 days ramp up period||Give them an employee handbook||Connecting them to information networks is a must|

 Following the above-mentioned tips will put you on the right track without a doubt.
 But it is vital to evaluate how effective your employee onboarding is.
 This can be done on a personal level by asking yourself questions as well as from a broader perspective by asking some questions about the company and the team.

 The following can be identified as some important questions you could ask about employee onboarding,